metablaster/WindowsFirewallRuleset/Modules/Ruleset.Firewall/Help/en-US/Remove-FirewallRule.md

 ## DESCRIPTION

-Removes firewall rules according to a with Export-FirewallRule generated list in a CSV or JSON file.
+Removes firewall rules according to Export-FirewallRule or Export-RegistryRule generated list in a CSV or JSON file.
 CSV files have to be separated with semicolons.
-Only the field Name or - if Name is missing - DisplayName is used, all other fields can be omitted.
+Only the field Name is used (or if Name is missing, DisplayName is used), all other fields can be omitted.

 ## EXAMPLES